 Are there accelerated applied psychology online programs?

-Elms College: Elms offers a fully online Applied Psychology bachelor's degree completion program designed for students with an associate degree.
-This program can be completed in as little as 14 months using two 8-week courses per session and cohort-based learning.
-Its curriculum emphasizes practical skills relevant to careers in mental health, education, and business.
+Elms College: Elms offers a fully online Applied Psychology bachelor’s degree completion program for students with an associate degree.
+The program can be completed in as little as 14 months through two 8-week courses per session and cohort-based learning.
+Its curriculum emphasizes practical skills for careers connected to mental health, education, and business.

-Saint Mary's University of Minnesota: This university's fully online Bachelor of Science in Applied Psychology is aligned with American Psychological Association guidelines.
-It caters to working adults with six annual start dates and supports a fast-track option toward graduate study.
-Students gain real-world application skills for counseling and healthcare environments.
+Saint Mary’s University of Minnesota: Saint Mary’s University of Minnesota offers a fully online Bachelor of Science in Applied Psychology aligned with American Psychological Association guidelines.
+The program is designed for working adults, offers six annual start dates, and includes a fast-track option toward graduate study.
+Students focus on applying psychology in settings such as counseling and healthcare environments.

-Albright College: At the graduate level, Albright features an accelerated online Master of Science in Applied Psychology with a Behavioral Specialist concentration.
-Structured around 7.5-week terms, this program can be completed in about one year, focusing on advanced behavior analysis and intervention strategies consistent with APA standards.
+Albright College: At the graduate level, Albright offers an accelerated online Master of Science in Applied Psychology with a Behavioral Specialist concentration.
+The program uses 7.5-week terms and can be completed in about one year.
+Its focus includes advanced behavior analysis and intervention strategies consistent with APA standards.

 How do accelerated applied psychology online programs compare with traditional ones?

-Pacing: Accelerated online programs use condensed formats, often with 8-week courses, enabling students to complete degrees in as little as two years, sometimes less with transferred credits.
-Traditional programs generally follow a longer, semester-based timeline.
+Pacing: Accelerated online programs often use condensed formats, such as 8-week courses.
+This can help students complete degrees in as little as two years, and sometimes less with transferred credits.
+Traditional programs usually follow longer semester-based timelines.

 Will competency-based online programs in applied psychology affect completion time?